Tanzania FA Cup

 The Tanzania FA Cup (also called the CRDB BANK Federation Cup) is the top knockout tournament of the Tanzanian football.

 Previously, the Nyerere Cup was the top knockout tournament.
 It was created in 1974 and was contested by teams from both Tanzania mainland and the Isles of Zanzibar.

+Tanzania Stars won the cup twice as a fourth/third tier club.